-

 You can create new scenarios in the database, either for exclusive use by your organisation, or for wider publication and use by the Safety Pool community.

-To create a scenario from scratch, start off by going into the library in which you want the scenario to be kept, and then click the 'New Scenario' button.
-If the button is not present, it could mean that you do not have permission to create new scenarios, in which case contact the system administrator for your organisation, or that the library is not one in which you are allowed to add scenarios.
+To create a new scenario, start off by going into one of your own libraries in which you want the scenario to be kept, and then click the 'New Scenario' button.
+If the button is not present, it could mean that you do not have permission to create new scenarios in which case contact the system administrator for your organisation, or that the library is not one in which you are allowed to add scenarios.

 Creating a scenario from an existing one